CyberBibs/SOC205---Malicious-Macro-has-been-executed/README.md

 </p>

 ## Step 3: Detection
-Based on the information that the alert provided, it appears that there is a suspicious Web Attack detected on a server named “CP-Spark-Gateway-01” with an IP address of 172.16.20.146.
-The Alert is triggered by the SOC287 rule for Arbitrary File Read on Checkpoint Security Gateway [CVE-2024–24919] and device action was allowed.
+Based on the information that the alert provided, it appears that the host "Jayne" with IP address "172.16.17.198" downloaded a malicious file with filename "edit1-invoice.docm" and file hash "1a819d18c9a9de4f81829c4cd55a17f767443c22f9b30ca953866827e5d96fb0a" to the path "C:\Users\LetsDefend\Downloads\edit1-invoice.docm".
+The Alert is triggered by the SOC205 - Malicious Macro has been executed and was detected by AV/EDR solution.
 <p align="center">
   <img src="images/4.png" alt="Taking Ownership">
 </p>